John Scott (MSP): Political career

 Scott declared his support for Ruth Davidson in the Scottish Conservative leader election.
 On 11 May 2011, he was elected by MSPs to serve as one of the two Deputy Presiding Officers of the Scottish Parliament.
 He served until 2016 when he was unsuccessful in his attempt to become Presiding Officer.

 Scott was the Scottish Conservative spokesperson for sustainable development between 2016 and 2021, having previously served as spokesperson for the environment from 2001 until 2003 and as spokesperson on rural affairs from 2007 until 2011.
 He was appointed as the convener of the Delegated Powers and Law Reform Committee of the Scottish Parliament in June 2016.

-In 2021, he lost his seat to the Scottish National Party's Siobhian Brown.
+In 2021, he narrowly lost his seat to the Scottish National Party's Siobhian Brown, trailing her by 170 votes (0.4%).Scott was not among the Conservatives to seek election on the South Scotland list, which saw the party gain another regional MSP after losing their constituency seat.

+Other activity

 Scott was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for political and public service.

 Controversy

 Scott came under fire after it emerged that he profited from wind energy investments – despite his party having previously opposed the development of such projects.
 The Register of Interests for Mr Scott states: "From 6 March 2009 part of the Farm’s income comes from a contract with CRE Energy Ltd to provide access over the farm for the purpose of building and maintaining a windfarm".